Where to hike in winter in New Zealand

 Roy’s Peak, Wanaka

-Without shadow of a doubt the most popular day hike on the South Island of New Zealand, summiting Roy’s Peak is as pretty as a picture.
-The views from the top change throughout the seasons, but the good news is with 360 degree views there isn’t a bad time of day to reach the top.
-During the summer months this hike is full of walkers, but throughout the colder months you can enjoy your own company as you make your way to the top.
+Without a shadow of a doubt the most popular day hike on the South Island of New Zealand, summiting Roy’s Peak is as pretty as a picture.
+The views from the top change throughout the seasons, but the good news is with 360-degree views there isn’t a bad time of day to reach the top.
+During the summer months, this hike is full of walkers, but throughout the colder months, you can enjoy your own company as you make your way to the top.

 Duration: 5-6 hours return

 Notes: Sometimes icey and snowy at the top section but crampons aren’t necessary